Swan 44 Frers

-The Swan 44 Frers is a Finnish sailboat that was designed by Germán Frers, with styling by Andrew Winch, as a blue water cruiser and first built in 1988.
-The design was built in two versions.
+The Swan 44 Frers is a Finnish sailboat that was designed by Germán Frers as a blue water cruiser and first built in 1988.
+The boat was restyled during it production run with hence the Mk1 and Mk2 versions of this model.

 The design was originally marketed by the manufacturer as the Swan 44, but is now usually referred to as the Swan 44 Frers to differentiate it from the unrelated 1972 Sparkman & Stephens Swan 44 design.

 Production

-The design was built by Oy Nautor AB in Finland, from 1988 to 2002 in both versions, but it is now out of production.
+The design was built by Oy Nautor AB in Finland, from 1988 to 2002 and is now out of production.

 Design

 The Swan 44 Frers is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig, three sets of spreaders, steel rod rigging, a raked stem plumb stem, a reverse transom, an internally mounted spade-type rudder controlled by a wheel and a fixed fin keel with a weighted bulb or optional shoal-draft keel.

-The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, an L-shaped settee and a straight settee in the main cabin, with a pilot berth to port and an aft cabin with a double berth on the port side.
+The design was produced with a number of layouts.
+The standard layout was a double "V"-berth in the bow cabin, an L-shaped settee and a straight settee in the main cabin, with a pilot berth to port and an aft cabin with a double berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is L-shaped and is equipped with a three-burner stove, an ice box and a double sink.
 A navigation station is opposite the galley, on the starboard side.
 There are two heads, one in the bow cabin on the port side and one on the starboard side aft.